appliedtechnology/jsfs-lab-lintingDemo/TypeScript/README.md

 ## This Repository

 This repository demonstrates a very basic nodejs based application with TypeScript.
 And we use ESLint in it using the same instructions as above.
 Install the dependencies with `npm install` and try out the scripts `npm run lint` and `npm run lint-watch`, respectively.
 Note that the `npm run lint-watch` command is dependent on nodemon which is a developer tool.
 The **watch** mode helps us keep the lint server up and running so we don't have to restart it as we're fixing the problems.
-Compare the results in of the terminal output with the comments in the`index.ts` file to see if you managed to run the linter correctly.
+Compare the results of the terminal output with the comments in the`index.ts` file to see if you managed to run the linter correctly.
 Also, make sure your VSCode shows the same errors using the [ESLint VSCode Extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)

 ## Conclusion